Answering Your Questions – 24 May 2020 (Reviewed and Updated – 27 February 2023 )

 - Single or Multi-organ failure – not usually seen typically in Kawasaki Disease but characteristic of PIMS-TS

-- Shock and heart failure are much more frequent in PIMS-TS than in Kawasaki disease
+- Shock and heart failure are much more frequent in PIMS-TS than in Kawasaki Disease

 Conversely, serious heart complications (aneurysms) seen in Kawasaki Disease are not being seen as commonly in children with PIMS-TS.
-In fact 19%, of all children affected by Kawasaki Disease, despite treatment, develop serious heart problems and 39% of infants under one year have coronary artery aneurysms.
+Whereas 19%, of all children affected by Kawasaki Disease, despite treatment, develop serious heart problems and 39% of infants under one year have coronary artery aneurysms.
 (8) Whilst occasionally these have been seen in children who have been diagnosed with PIMS-TS, these might just turn out to have had Kawasaki Disease, irrespective of their Covid-19 status.
 One hypothesis (idea) is that Covid-19 infection may have triggered Kawasaki Disease in some children, but there is no actual evidence to support this currently.
 Ongoing research will help us understand more.

-How did all this worrying reporting start and why are the press reporting this all the time?
+How did all this worrying reporting start?

 An uncontrolled internal note from one NHS Trust was circulated widely.
 It was unfortunately posted on social media by a usually trusted source.
 That source has since deleted the post.
-The idea that there might be a new issue or complication of Covid-19 affecting children got shared quickly as this is a disease which all the evidence to date shows doesn’t usually affect children seriously.
+The idea that there might be a new issue or complication of Covid-19 affecting children got shared quickly, as this is a disease which all the evidence available shows doesn’t usually affect children seriously.
 So the idea that this might be different got lots (and lots) of people interested (and even more parents and families worried).

 So why has Kawasaki Disease got ‘mixed up’ in this?

 Because of imprecise use of made-up terms – like “Kawasaki-like” – to describe illness affecting children.
-During the last SARS outbreak 15 years ago, there were isolated case reports of coronavirus and Kawasaki Disease; more in depth research studies failed to confirm a definite link.
-But there WILL be children affected by Kawasaki Disease RIGHT NOW – because every year in spring we normally see a surge of cases.
+During the last SARS outbreak 18 years ago, there were isolated case reports of coronavirus and Kawasaki Disease; more in depth research studies failed to confirm a definite link.
+But there WILL be children affected by Kawasaki Disease RIGHT NOW – because every year in winter and spring we normally see a surge of cases.
 We happen to be in a pandemic so everyone is focusing on Covid-19.
 But last year, and the year before (and the years before that!) we’ve seen an increase in the number of cases of Kawasaki Disease during winter and spring.
 (9)

 What causes Kawasaki Disease?